 By Chip Coker KD4C

-The annual 13 Colonies Special Event is returning for the 14th year on July 1-7th.
-This very popular multi-day event encourages you to work one station in each of the original 13 US colonies, plus a number of special stations.
+The annual 13 Colonies Special Event is returning for the 15th year on July 1-7th.
+This very popular multi-day event (over 260,000 QSOs in 2022!) encourages you to work one station in each of the original 13 US colonies, plus a number of special stations.
 Stations are on the air on multiple bands and modes, so you will be able to snag them all with a little patience.

 For a $5 donation, you can get some really nice “wallpaper” for your shack.
 The artwork is always outstanding and you will be proud to display it.